 Joschke describes himself as “an office lad who gave up the city life for the love of wine”.
-A friendship with “Amsterdam’s top somm, Lotte Wolf” and Movida Aqui’s head sommelier and restaurant manager, Andrew Marshall, opened him up to the excitement possibilities of good wine.
+A friendship with “Amsterdam’s top somm, Lotte Wolf” and Movida Aqui’s head sommelier and restaurant manager, Andrew Marshall, opened him up to the exciting possibilities of good wine.

 While living with Marshall, Joschke says he “was exposed to the finest wines and stories that accompany them.
 One day in the veggie patch with a glass of Morgon Beaujolais, it struck me: ‘Must be amongst nature and wine as a life choice’.
 I quit my job, packed the car and moved to the Barossa.”

 That decision saw Joschke give up a career as a chartered accountant and arrange a job in the Spinifex and Schwarz Wine Co. shed in Tanunda, Barossa Valley, to start a new career.
 He received the first batch of fruit that he’d ever worked with just two weeks later.
 That could have been somewhat of a culture shock, but Joschke was unphased: “Taking a leap of faith is not a question when you’re truly inspired.”